- American Academy of Religion

 Directed by James Miller of Queen’s University, the Daoist Studies Website contains recent publications, conference information, biographies of scholars, a bibliography of secondary scholarship, general resources, and current events in the field.

 Dr. Michael Saso, PhD.
+(Currently Unavailable)

 This is the personal website of Michael Saso, a former professor in the Department of Religion at the University of Hawaiʻi at Mānoa.
 It includes information on his research, as well as vintage footage of Daoist ritual from Taiwan.